medemon/T1_CS2420_002-Spr/README.md

 # CS2420
-Software Development Group 1 - This is where we will share code files, design templates, etc.
+Software Development Group 1 - This is where we will share code files, design templates, etc. for our Employee Managment System.